your-tools/lockdiff/README.md

 in automatically generated files such as `Cargo.lock` when using with `git diff` and related commands.

-For this to work, you need to register the 'lockdiff' as a text conveter in your git config (usually `~/.config/git/config`)
+For this to work, you need to register the 'lockdiff' as a text converter in your git config (usually `~/.config/git/config`)

 ```ini